moefh/pico-loser/README.md

 # pico-loser

-This is an old game, Loser Corps, ported to the Raspberry Pi Pico board using custom code based on bitluni's ESP32Lib to output the game screen to a VGA monitor.
+This is an old game, Loser Corps, ported to the Raspberry Pi Pico board using custom code to output the game screen to a VGA monitor.
 It supports Wii nunchuk and classic controllers via I2C.
 There's currently no sound output.

 ![Game Screen](images/screen.jpg)